chadmuro/ipugram/README.md

-# Ipugram
+# IpuGram

-Ipugram is a photo gallery web app highlighting memories of my French Bulldog.
+IpuGram is a photo gallery web app highlighting memories of my French Bulldog.

 ## Created With